Zireael07/awesome-tabletop-rpgs/readme.md

 - [Pathfinder 1,2/Starfinder](http://aonsrd.com/) - a d20 derivative that has a lot of content available (OGL)
 - [D&D 5e](https://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf) - 5e also has an SRD, too!
 (OGL)
 - [Drama System](http://fossilbank.wikidot.com/local--files/source:chris-sakkas/DramaSystem%20SRD%20-%20Libre%20Edition.epub) - the system that powers Pelgrane Press Hillfolk (OGL or CC)
+- [Entropic Gaming System](https://www.drivethrurpg.com/product/287696/Entropic-Gaming-System-System-Reference-Document-EGS-20) - a step dice system which has separate dice for skills and attributes (OGL)
 - [Fortune System](https://web.archive.org/web/20141014085941/http://www.funhavergames.com/fsrd/) - (archived page) a 2d6 system with wagers (CC)
-- [GUMSHOE](https://site.pelgranepress.com/index.php/the-gumshoe-system-reference-document/) - the system powering d100 Call of Cthulhu (OGL)
+- [GUMSHOE](https://site.pelgranepress.com/index.php/the-gumshoe-system-reference-document/) - a system for running investigative scenarios from Pelgrane Press (CC or OGL)
 - [Iridium System](https://www.drivethrurpg.com/product_info.php?products_id=29076) - an awesome system that has a Core Reference (OGL)
 - [Mark of the Odd](https://drive.google.com/drive/folders/1C3PgdyvIFf0YdDl-cXpsM_Fr_Vivw5Yj) - an SRD for the core system behind Into the Odd (the system itself also has a free edition)
 - [OpenQuest](https://questworlds.chaosium.com/) - SRD for a modern version of HeroQuest (a d20 system with "masteries") (OGL)